Autodesk/sydevs/index.md

 ## About

-The SyDEVS open source C++ library provides a framework for implementating complex systems analysis and simulation code in a modular, hierarchical fashion.
+The SyDEVS open source C++ library provides a framework for implementing complex systems analysis and simulation code in a modular, hierarchical fashion.

 **In a nutshell, it will help make your simulation code scale.**

 The framework combines two programming paradigms: [dataflow programming](https://en.wikipedia.org/wiki/Dataflow_programming) and [DEVS](https://en.wikipedia.org/wiki/DEVS).
-These foundations give the framework the generality neeeded to support essentially any type of simulation, regardless of domain, time scale, or time advancement scheme.
+These foundations give the framework the generality needed to support essentially any type of simulation, regardless of domain, time scale, or time advancement scheme.

 ## Documentation